rpl/atom-webextensions/README.md

 You'll need:
 * [Atom][atom], 1.0 or higher

-As an highly experimental Atom plugin, this is not yet installable directly from the Atom editor, but you can easily install it from the command line:
+As an highly experimental Atom plugin, sometimes you may want to install a more recent version of the one currently listed in the Atom packages list, you can easily install the "bleeding edge" version of this plugin from the command line:

     apm install rpl/atom-webextensions